 Companies cannot be the most innovative in the world, creating products that have never been thought of before, without the reality that failure will occur.
 But by thinking of failing fast as a core competency and a success, not a mistake, organizations can move past these inevitable roadblocks.
 “Failure is the way to be innovative and successful.
 You can fail with pride,” says Google’s chief social evangelist Gopi Kallayil.

 Have a Higher Purpose

 Perhaps most important of all is to have a higher purpose.
 An organization that does not have a north star that drives all business actions and eliminates distracting elements will not be able to consistently perform at a high level.
 One of the most innovative business leaders of all time, Steve Jobs, said it best, “Innovation is saying no to a thousand things.”

 And in his Stanford commencement speech, he said, “Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
 And the only way to do great work is to love what you do.”

 The greatest organizations may have lots of products and services that are seemingly unrelated, but they all follow a singular mission.
 And as organizations grow, and hire people who believe in this purpose, it only gets stronger and more meaningful.
 Whether it’s “To organize the world’s information and make it universally accessible and useful” like Google, or “To give people the power to build community and bring the world closer together,” like Facebook, these ambitious goals drive the world’s most innovative organizations.
 And with this blueprint, it can drive yours as well.Learn More

 CABEM’s Competency Management Software

-Click to learn more about our Competency Management Software, or fill out the form below to schedule an introductory call today!
+Click to learn more about our Competency Management Software, or contact us to schedule an introductory call today!